University Hospitals Samaritan Medical Center

-Right to Confidential Communications: You have the right to receive confidential communications of your protected health information by alternative means or at alternative locations.
-For example, you may request that Samaritan Regional Health System only contact you at work or by mail.
+Right to Confidential Communications.
+You have the right to receive confidential communications of your protected health information by alternative means or at alternative locations.
+For example, you may request that UH Samaritan Medical Center only contact you at work or by mail.

-All requests regarding your protected health information must be made in writing on the appropriate Samaritan Regional Health System form and submitted to: Director of Health Information Management, Samaritan Regional Health System, 1025 Center Street, Ashland, OH 44805
+All requests regarding your protected health information must be made in writing on the appropriate UH Samaritan Medical Center form and submitted to: Director of Health Information Management, UH Samaritan Medical Center, 1025 Center Street, Ashland, OH 44805

-If you believe your privacy rights have been violated, you can file a complaint with the Privacy Officer, Samaritan Regional Health System, 1025 Center Street, Ashland, OH 44805, in writing, in person, or by calling the Compliance Hotline at 419-281-7829.
+Complaints.
+If you believe your privacy rights have been violated; you can file a complaint with the Privacy Officer, UH Samaritan Medical Center, 1025 Center Street, Ashland, OH 44805, in writing, in person, or by calling the Compliance Hotline at 1-800-227-6934.
 You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services in Washington D.C. in writing within 180 days of a violation of your rights.
 There will be no retaliation for filing a complaint.

 FOR FURTHER INFORMATION

-If you have questions or need further assistance regarding this Notice, you may contact the Privacy Officer, Samaritan Regional Health System, 1025 Center Street, Ashland, OH 44805.
-Additional paper copies of this Notice of Privacy Practices can be obtained at any time by sending a written request to the Privacy Officer, Samaritan Regional Health System.
+If you have questions or need further assistance regarding this Notice, you may contact the Privacy Officer, UH Samaritan Medical Center, 1025 Center Street, Ashland, OH 44805.

 As a patient, you retain the right to obtain a paper copy of this Notice of Privacy Practices even if you have requested such copy by email or electronic means.